ZivoMartin/AsyncForge/notifier_hub/README.md

 ### Message Types

 You can send messages in two ways.
-You can use the `clone_send` on NotifierHub that will broadcast the given message to all the subscriber by cloning it.
+You can use the `clone_send` on NotifierHub that will broadcast the given message to all the subscribers by cloning it.
 Or the arc_send method using a shared reference to broadcast the data among the subscribers without cloning it.

 ---